Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Revenue made during the first 60 days after the first sale date.
 If the first sale date is not available, then the product creation date is used.

-Date that a product was first in received on a purchase order or transfer.
+The date on which a product was first received on a purchase order or transfer.

 Read more about receiving a purchase order.